MannLester/MannLester/README.md

 - 👋 Hi, I’m @MannLester
-- 👀 I’m interested in Game Development and Game Design
+- 👀 I’m interested in Game Development, Game Design, Mobile Development, and AI
-- 🌱 I’m currently learning C++, C#, Java, and Game Engines
+- 🌱 I’m fluent in C, C++, C#, Java, Python.
+I am currently learning frameworks and engines
-- 💞️ I’m looking to collaborate on Games
+- 💞️ I’m looking to collaborate on Projects to expand my experience and knowledge
 - 📫 How to reach me

 <!---